ionb23/pro-readme-generator/README.md

 ---
 If you have any questions about this project, please reach out to me at ion.borziac@gmail.com.

-You can find my profile with all my other projects within my [GitHub profile](https://github.com/ionb23/).
+You can find my profile with all my other projects in my [GitHub profile](https://github.com/ionb23/).